gautamnaik1994/vim-panda-bt/README.md

 # vim-panda-bt
-### Syntax highlight plugin made for [Panda BT](http://www.pandabehaviour.com) - a [Unity3D](https://unity.com) plugin for scripting Behaviour.
+### Syntax highlight plugin made for [Panda BT](http://www.pandabehaviour.com) - a [Unity3D](https://unity.com) plugin for scripting Behaviour Trees.

 This plugin uses a indent based custom scripting language to create beahviour trees.
-Since these scripts were plain text files, it was difficult to understand the script without proper syntax higlighting.So I created this plugin to address the issue.
+Since these scripts were plain text files, it was difficult to understand the script without proper syntax higlighting.
+So I created this plugin to address the issue.

-**Note that**, there is inbuilt syntax highlighting provided with the plugin which only works inside the Unity3D editor.
+> Note that, there is inbuilt syntax highlighting provided with the plugin which only works inside the Unity3D editor.

+### Requirements

+For the plugin to work properly, you will need to add **.BT.txt** or  **.BT.lib.txt** as your file extension while creating new Panda Behaviour Tree file.

 ### Install via [vim-plug](https://github.com/junegunn/vim-plug)